BoevaLab/spatial-augmentations/README.md

 # activate conda environment
 conda activate myenv
 ```
-`torch_scatter`, `torch_sparse`, and `abc_atlas` packages have to be transfered manually.
+`torch_scatter`, `torch_sparse`, and `abc_atlas` packages have to be transferred manually.
 The installation approaches have not been tested outside of a Linux/HPC environment.

 #### Pip